kvassAI/slate/source/includes/_orders.md

 billing_address | `object` | [`Address`](#address) used for billing purposes
-payments | `array` | List of [`Payment`](#payments) objects associated with Order note | `string` | Field used to provide extra notes between User and Provider status | `string` | The status of the Invoice.
-Default is CREATED.
-Additionally there is: "SCHEDULED", "DONE", "FAILED", "CANCELLED"
+payments | `array` | List of [`Payment`](#payments) objects associated with Order note | `string` | Field used to provide extra notes between User and Provider

 ## Create an Order